albar965/littlenavmap-manual/en/MENUS.md

 #### ![Open Flight Plan](../images/icons/fileopen.png "Open Flight Plan") Open Flight Plan {#open-flight-plan}

-Opens a Flight Simulator PLN file.
-FS9 flight plan files are not supported.
+Opens a FSX PLN, a FS9 PLN, a X-Plane FMS or a FLP flight plan file.
+The type of file is determined by content and not file extension.
+See [Flight Plan Formats](FLIGHTPLANFMT.md) for more information.

 An opened flight plan file will be reloaded on start up \(reload and centering can be switched off in the `Options` dialog on the `Startup` and `User Interface` tab\).

-Procedures and speed will be added to the flight plan if the file was saved by _Little Navmap_ and contained any procedure annotations.
+Procedure information and ground speed will be added to the flight plan if a PLN file is saved by _Little Navmap_.
+The additional information will be ignored by FSX or P3D but allows to reload all information by _Little Navmap_.

 #### ![Append flight plan](../images/icons/fileappend.png "Append flight plan") Append Flight Plan {#append-flight-plan}